 Respondent Recommendations

 Participants’ open-ended suggestions reinforced these findings.
-Approximately 40% emphasized the necessity for comprehensive training programs and undergraduate curricular inclusion, 25% advocated for cost reduction to promote accessibility, and 20% underscored the need for institutional and infrastructural support to facilitate clinical implementation.
+Approximately 40% emphasised the necessity for comprehensive training programs and undergraduate curricular inclusion, 25% advocated for cost reduction to promote accessibility, and 20% underscored the need for institutional and infrastructural support to facilitate clinical implementation.

 Overall Interpretation

 In summary, the survey demonstrates a moderate-to-high level of awareness (75%), coupled with a strongly positive perception (68–72%) regarding diagnostic accuracy, comfort, and documentation efficiency.
 However, limited practical exposure and training deficiencies remain evident.
-To optimize the adoption of digital periodontal probing, targeted educational interventions, cost-effective accessibility, and structured curricular integration are imperative for leveraging its full potential in modern periodontal diagnostics and clinical practice.
+To optimise the adoption of digital periodontal probing, targeted educational interventions, cost-effective accessibility, and structured curricular integration are imperative for leveraging its full potential in modern periodontal diagnostics and clinical practice.

 Table 1.
 Distribution of Responses on Awareness, Perception, and Attitude Toward Digital Periodontal Probing (n = 100)